jackiehjm/stx-docs/doc/source/updates/kubernetes/software-upgrades.rst

 to its hosted applications.
 An upgrade can be performed manually or using Upgrade Orchestration, which automates much of the upgrade procedure, leaving a few manual steps to prevent operator oversight.
-For more information on manual upgrades, see :ref:`Manual PLatform Components Upgrade
+For more information on manual upgrades, see :ref:`Manual Platform Components Upgrade
 <manual-upgrade-overview>`.
 For more information on upgrade orchestration, see
 :ref:`Orchestrated Platform Component Upgrade
 <orchestration-upgrade-overview>`.